Click an item below to go to that page

 THE SONGS OF SIREN SHORE

-Scripture says that passion rots the bones.
+Scripture says that passion and craving rots the bones in Proverbs 14:30.
 But desire drives one harder as the object approaches.
 Proverbs 13:12 states that "Hope deferred makes the heart sick, but a desire fulfilled is a tree of life".
 Also in Genesis 4:7 God tells Cain that "If you do well, will you not be accepted?
 And if you do not do well, sin is crouching at the door.
 Its desire is contrary to you, but you must rule over it."
 For Cain, something was off.
 His relationship with God and his offering didn't make the grade.
 Eventually, he did not do well.

 The Siren calls us to come and die.
 It takes desire and turns it into a passion.
 It changes identity into the perceived essence of being.
 In our minds, we become that with which we are obsessed.
 But a desire is not who we are.
 It's what we do.